ETombuyses/portfolio2/README.md

 # portfolio2
-My new portfolio !
+My new folio !
 I will publish it once it is finished.

+I will make it compatible with other browsers after I finish the chrome version.